saidee-hasan/awesome-react-components/README.md

 #🚀 Curated Collection of Exceptional React Components & Libraries

 This is a list of AWESOME components.
 Nope, it's NOT a comprehensive list of every React component under the sun.
 So, what does "awesome" mean?
 Well:

-- It solves a real problem
+    It solves a real problem.
-- It does so in a 🦄 unique, 🦋 beautiful, or 🏆 exceptional way.
+    It does so in a 🦄 unique, 🦋 beautiful, or 🏆 exceptional way.
 (And it's not super popular and well-known... no point in listing those.)
-- It has recent code commits!
+    It has recent code commits!

 Look for a 🚀 for truly amazing projects.
-And look for quickie maintainer commentary and reviews in _(italic parens)_ after some listings of note.
+And look for quickie maintainer commentary and reviews in (italic parens) after some listings of note.

 See also: [Awesome React Frameworks](https://github.com/brillout/awesome-react-frameworks).